johanP051/Store/README.md

 ### Start Mongod service

-* If you are in linux
+* If you are in linux, run:
 ```
 sudo systemctl start mongod
 sudo systemctl status mongod

 ```
-*If you are in windows
+* If you are in windows, run:
+*
 ```mongod```

 ### Run the program